-Now that we're one month in the new year, how can you use insights on your family's health-related expenses from January to tackle your spending plan for the remainder of 2019?
-For starters, take a metaphorical magnifying glass for a closer look at patterns from the past to inform your spending.
+Now that we're approaching a new year, how can you use insights on your family's health-related expenses to influence your coming year?
+In other words, let's take a metaphorical magnifying glass for a closer look at patterns from the past to inform your spending.

 Here are a few pointers to ensure the funds in your HSA are there when you need them most: